-Athletic trainers Scott Scholl, of Alexandria Area High School; Chris Siegel, of Minnewaska Area High School and Hancock Public School; and Beth Swanson, of Sauk Centre and Osakis public schools, have a chance to become the athletic trainer selected as the Regional Nominee for The 2018 – 2019 Newell National Athletic Trainer of the Year Award.
+Athletic trainers Scott Scholl, of Alexandria Area High School; Chris Siegel, of Hancock Public School; and Beth Swanson, of Sauk Centre and Osakis public schools, have a chance to become the athletic trainer selected as the Regional Nominee for The 2018 – 2019 Newell National Athletic Trainer of the Year Award.
 The athletic trainer selected as the Regional Nominee will advance on to join other Regional Nominees from across the nation to be considered for the National Award.
 The Regional Nominee will be announced later this spring.

 In partnership with local leading orthopedic practices, such as Heartland Orthopedic Specialists in Alexandria, Willmar, Morris, Appleton, Graceville, Wadena and Fergus Falls, The 2018 – 2019 Newell National Athletic Trainer of the Year Award recognizes athletic trainers for the service and leadership they provide to local athletic communities.
 Nominations for the National Award are based on examples of service, leadership and shared experiences from community members, and nominees are determined regionally.